keboola/connection-docs/manipulation/transformations/sandbox/index.md

 You can fill a sandbox with any data from Storage.
 However, to simplify transformation development, KBC provides a specific loader for your transformations.
-It automatically fills the sandbox with relevant tables and takes the Input Mapping of the transformation into account.
+It automatically fills the sandbox with relevant tables and takes the [Input Mapping](/manipulation/transformations/mappings/#input-mapping) of the transformation into account.

-Each user has **one sandbox per project and backend** (MySQL, Snowflake and Redshift) to their disposal.
+Each user has **one sandbox per project and [backend](/manipulation/transformations/#backend)** (MySQL, Snowflake and Redshift) to their disposal.
-Sandboxes with different backends are very similar; but there are few specifics, mostly related to access management -- see below.
+Sandboxes with different backends are very similar; but there are few specifics, mostly related to access management --- see below.

 {: .image-popup}
 ![Sandbox credentials](/manipulation/transformations/sandbox/sandbox-credentials.png)